 Custodial Party Information

 There are generally three parties in a child support case: the child(ren), the custodial party and the non-custodial parent.
 The custodial party is the person/parent who lives with the child and has primary responsibility for care of the child(ren).
-The non-custodial parent is often the other biological parent.
+The non-custodial parent is often the other legal parent.
 When a child is in the custody of another family member or in foster care, there may be multiple non-custodial parents.
 Regardless of their living arrangement or relationship, both parents should provide financial support for the child(ren).

-Parents have a responsibility to financially support their children, and obtaining child support is important to the well-being of children.
+Parents have a responsibility to financially support their children and obtaining child support is important to the well-being of children.
 The Connecticut Department of Social Services (DSS), Office of Child Support Services (OCSS) can assist in obtaining a child support order and receiving child support payments.
 If a person does not already receive child support, the parent, guardian, legal custodian, or person with whom the child(ren) lives can contact DSS/OCSS for assistance in obtaining an order for child support and health care coverage for the child(ren.)

 Under Federal regulations and Title IV-D of the Social Security Act, the Office of Child Support Services (OCSS) is required to provide services to any individual who requests them.
-OCSS can help establish paternity (if necessary) and to obtain a child support order.
+OCSS can help establish parentage (if necessary) and to obtain a child support order.
 To apply for child support services, please follow this link: Application for Services